tembo-io/website/landing/src/content/docs/postgres_guides/postgres-basics/jsonb.md

 ---
-sidebar_position: 4
-tags:
-  - JSONB
+title: JSONB
 ---

-# JSONB

 ## Why JSONB?

 -   **Flexibility**: JSONB allows for schema-less data storage, which can be useful for situations where the data structure is not fixed.
 -   **Query Capabilities**: With JSONB, you can query specific fields, use array functions, and even join on JSONB fields.
 -   **Performance**: JSONB data is stored in a binary format, making it faster to query compared to the textual JSON type.
 It also supports indexing, which can further speed up queries.

 ## Creating a table

 ```sql
 CREATE TABLE users (
     id serial PRIMARY KEY,